feathersjs/docs/faq/readme.md

 One important thing to know about Feathers is that it only exposes the official [service methods](../api/services.md) to clients.
 While you can add and use any service method on the server, it is __not__ possible to expose those custom methods to clients.

-In the [Why Feathers](../guides/about/readme.md) chapter we discussed how the _uniform interface_ of services naturally translates into a REST API and also makes it easy to hook into the execution of known methods and emit events when they return.
+In the [Feathers philosophy](../guides/about/philosophy.md) chapter we discussed how the _uniform interface_ of services naturally translates into a REST API and also makes it easy to hook into the execution of known methods and emit events when they return.
 Adding support for custom methods would add a new level of complexity defining how to describe, expose and secure custom methods.
 This does not go well with Feathers approach of adding services as a small and well defined concept.

 In general, almost anything that may require custom methods can also be done either by creating a [custom service](../api/services.md) or through [hooks](../api/hooks.md).
 For example, a `userService.resetPassword` method can also be implemented as a password service that resets the password in the `create` method: